CloudNationHQ/terraform-azure-plan/examples/complete/README.md

-# Default
+# Complete

-This example illustrates the default setup, in its simplest form.
+This example highlights the complete usage.

 ## Types